Insulation is the Name of the Game for Rochester Company

 During that process, Burkholder will take a thermal energy picture of the wall to make sure the insulation is properly filling the wall.

-Spray foam works especially well with old farmhouses.
+Spray foam, like those used by a spray foam insulation company in Red Deer, works especially well with old farmhouses.

 “Old farmhouses have a lot of 2”x4” stud walls, and they’re all crooked and uneven,” Burkholder says.
 “To put in any other kind of insulation is a challenge.
 Spray foam goes into all those crooked and uneven spaces, and fills everything out.”